ghost1100/MSR2026/README.md

 ---

-*🎭 "In the grand narrative of software development, AI agents are neither heroes nor villains - they are powerful tools whose impact depends entirely on how wisely we wield them.
+*"In the grand narrative of software development, AI agents are neither heroes nor villains - they are powerful tools whose impact depends entirely on how wisely we wield them.
 This research illuminates the path to that wisdom."*

-**Last Updated**: October 12, 2025 | **Project Status**: 🎉 **PRODUCTION-READY AUTOMATED PIPELINE** | **Theme**: Comprehensive MSR Analysis with Automated Visualization Generation
+**Last Updated**: October 12, 2025 | **Project Status**: PRODUCTION-READY AUTOMATED PIPELINE | **Theme**: Comprehensive MSR Analysis with Automated Visualization Generation